 The Hebrew word for strife is rib, carrying a broad generality of “disputes, adversaries, complaining, contending, controversies, indictments, lawsuits, or quarreling.”

-At this particular juncture in the outline, another very special skill at living life is contained in Proverbs 26:17, which identifies more of the principle stated in the aforementioned.
+At this particular juncture in the outline, another very special skill at living life is contained in Proverbs 26:17.
 It pertains to the foolishness of entangling yourself in another’s transgression.
-It is wise not to get involved in the quarrels between others, quarrels that have nothing to do with you.
+It is wise not to get involved in quarrels between others that have nothing to do with you.

 C. RESTRAIN YOUR WORDS

 “He who restrains his words has knowledge, and he who has a cool spirit is a man of understanding” (Proverbs 17:27).

 The Hebrew word for restrains is chasak and means “to withhold, keep back.”

 “Drive out the scoffer, and contention will go out, even strife and dishonor will cease” (Proverbs 22:10).